 After the development began, the team began trying to design the main character.
 The limited graphic technology in the amount of pixels and colors did not give them too much room to maneuver, so the design was especially important.

 Rumor has it that one day Iwatani and his crew set out for a pizzeria, and when one of them pulled a triangle out of the pizza, its shape without the missing piece, he gave him the idea of Pacman.
 (We already said he was hungry?)

-Another version claims that the shape originates in the circle of the Japanese sign for the word "mouth".
+Another version claims that the origin of the form is in rounding the Japanese mark for the word "here".